Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 Royal head chef and renowned restaurateur Werner Vögeli prepared the wedding buffet.
 The menu included salmon mousse baked in puff pastry, jellied consommé with caviar, Scottish forest pigeon, foie gras, and wild strawberries and ice cream.
 Croquembouche decorated with pink marzipan flowers served as a wedding cake.

 Silvia had previously complimented the salmon mousse when she sampled it prior to the wedding.
-Wanting to do something special for the new Queen, Vögeli copied the recipe for the mousse on a special card, which was placed at Silvia’s seat before the banquet as a keepsake.
-Vögeli, originally a Swiss citizen, went on to cater many of the official dinners and banquets during the early years of Carl Gustaf’s reign.
+Wanting to do something special for the new Queen, Vögeli copied the recipe for the mousse on a special card and placed it at Silvia’s seat before the banquet as a keepsake.
+Vögeli, originally a Swiss citizen, catered many of the official dinners and banquets during the early years of Carl Gustaf’s reign.

 Wedding Guests

-Although Carl Gustaf’s and Silvia’s wedding was attended by fewer royals than some ceremonies before and since, the ceremony still drew about 1200 guests.
+Although Carl Gustaf’s and Silvia’s wedding was attended by fewer royals than some ceremonies before and since, the ceremony still had about 1200 guests.

 Among the most notable guests at the wedding were: